What is the Pancreatic Blood Test Home Profile?

-The pancreas is located in the upper abdomen, behind the stomach.
-It is in contact with the duodenum, the first portion of the small intestine.
-It has two essential functions:
+Pancreatic Blood Test Home Kit.
+The pancreas is situated in the upper abdomen, behind the stomach.
+It is in contact with the duodenum, which is the initial section of the small intestine.
+It serves two indispensable functions: It secretes enzymes and hormones.

 2 BioMarkers: